Are you familiar with the global public speaking phenomenon?

 Those thoughts don’t necessarily make them real or even true, that’s just the way they appear to us.

 Even the most intelligent, talented, responsible and creative professional can give a highly engaging presentation in the personal belief that they are terrible.

 What can we do about them?

-– They know it’s because of what they are thinking
+– It’s because of what they are thinking

-– They know how damaging and limiting that thought is
+– How damaging and limiting that thought is

-– They don’t know that that thought is one they have learned
+– That the unhelpful thought is one they have learned

-– They don’t know that the thought is just a thought and that it doesn’t make it true or real
+– It is just a thought and that it doesn’t make it true or real

 Identify and acknowledge them